techakki81/cool-input/README.md

 @techakki

-Learnings: CSS transitions and Refs  and passing params to Styled Components createGlobalStyle, Inheritence of Styled Componenets
+Learnings: CSS transitions and Refs  and passing params to Styled Components createGlobalStyle, Inheritence of Styled Componenets Css transitions

 Thanks to before semicolo:
 Twitter and link to his video